pivotal-cf/docs-book-observability-data-store/README.md

-#  PCF Healthwatch Documentation Book
+# Observability Data Store for PCF Documentation Book

-This project can create and publish the documentation for PCF Healthwatch as a web application.
+This project can create and publish the documentation for Observability Data Store for PCF as a web application.

 In this topic: